 Eating less calories than your body needs on a daily basis will put you in a calorie deficit and will mean you lose weight.
 A simple fact that a lot of people try to argue, but they’d be wrong.

-As I mentioned before, protein is going to help preserve that lean muscle, so keeping intake high is important.
-Carbs are your fuel for your workouts, so you can still lift heavy.
-And your fats are there for those essential functions.
+As I mentioned before, protein is going to help preserve that lean muscle, so keeping intake high is worthwhile.
+After that, you can kinda do what you want with carbs and fat.
+The ratio between the two doesn’t really matter for fat loss.

-Bottom line is that you need to get the balance across your macros right to get the result you want.
+Bottom line is that you need to focus on calories and protein to get the result you want.

 Turning Macro Numbers into Food